Board-Demo_01_00_40_18.jpg

 Diffusion /\/\ Collision

 In this diptych, we pair two scenes of vastly different scales: on the left, the iconic kiss, and on the right, a cosmic collision between planets (with the attention colors inverted).
-To generate these pairs, we use identical generation settings (seed, resolution, guidance etc.) and nearly identical text prompts with variations for keywords.
+To generate these pairs, we use nearly identical generation settings — shared seed, resolution, and guidance — varying only the keyword tokens, so the two videos share a compositional skeleton even as their semantic content diverges.
 This correspondence leads to interesting overlaps in the development of the scenes, both in composition and action.
-At low diffusion steps across both videos, we see a commonality in the ambiguous forms developing in each scene and the rhythm of their impact.
-At higher diffusion steps, the distinction between the two scales and subject matters becomes clearer.
-Developing across the diffusion process, they create an interesting metaphor for the explosive collision of bodies, spanning from the personal to the galactic.
+Early in the process, we see a commonality in the ambiguous forms developing in each scene and the rhythm of their impact.
+Near the end, the distinction between the two scales and subject matters becomes clearer.
+Developing across the diffusion process, they create a metaphor for the explosive collision of bodies, spanning from the personal to the galactic.

 Previous